-Moreover, incorporating your business brings you a certain degree of credibility.
-You surely would be reluctant to engage with a company with no legal standing, right?
-Not to mention that corporations often get incentives or subsidies from the government, enabling you to manage and run your business in a more productive and cost-efficient manner.
+Incorporating a business brings a certain degree of credibility to the establishment.
+Customers and future business partners are more willing to trust businesses that are properly established since it guarantees to them that this business is legitimate.
+Not to mention that the advantages of incorporating a business often includes incentives or subsidies from the government, enabling owners to manage and run their business in a more productive and cost-efficient manner.

 Selecting a name

 A name encapsulates what your business is about.
 It represents your mission and values to your audience.
 Choosing the right name is essential.

 Always remember to check with your local business registry body on whether the name you have selected has been registered or trademarked by other entities.
 For example, in Singapore is done through the Accounting and Corporate Regulatory Authority (ACRA)